shawwn/llama-dl/README.md

 <img width="310" alt="image" src="https://user-images.githubusercontent.com/59632/222941107-b4ef0b21-3fa7-40d1-ae56-cbe385e6ac00.png">

 ## How much faster?
+(Updated)

-Roughly 18x.
-As of March 4 2023, the torrent seems to download at around 11MB/s.
-Whereas this download script downloads at around 120MB/s on average, bursting occasionally up to 220MB/s.
+Roughly 3.6x.
+As of March 4 2023, the torrent seems to download at around 11MB/s, which implies a download time of around 6 hours.
+(Help seed it, if you can.)

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/59632/222940992-f037b12c-c077-4136-8960-b2b1667ddc79.png">

 ## Will I get in trouble for using this download link?

 I doubt it.
-This is the download link that was leaked in the original torrent. (i.e. the leaker accidentally leaked their own unique download link that Facebook sent them.)
+This is using the download link that was leaked in the original torrent. (i.e. the leaker accidentally leaked their own unique download link that Facebook sent them.)

 Technically, it may be illegal to knowingly use a private download link that was intended for someone else.
 Realistically, Facebook would risk their ML reputation by going after people who are merely trying to use what they themselves advertise as "open source."

+**Update**: Facebook shut off the link a couple hours after this repo went live.
+I mirrored everything to R2 and updated the script to point to that instead.

+Note that LLaMA was released under a ["non-commercial bespoke license"](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md).
+Interestingly, Nvidia had a similar arrangement for StyleGAN, but that didn't stop Artbreeder from using it anyway.
+Nvidia never seemed to care enough to go after them.
+But if you [launch your own OpenAI API](https://github.com/shawwn/openai-server) and start charging money, don't be surprised when Facebook's lawyers come knocking.

 ## Final thoughts